gplcc/gplcc/docs/index.md

 [Tell the world that you signed the GPL Cooperation Commitment via Twitter!](http://twitter.com/home?status=I%20signed%20the%20GPL%20Cooperation%20Comitment%20to%20support%20GPL%20enforcement%20consistent%20with%20collaborative%20innovation%20that%20occurs%20in%20open%20source%20communities.%20Please%20join%20https%3A%2Fgplcc.github.io%2Fgplcc%20%23GPLCC%20%23GPL%20%23opensource)

-_This commitment is for copyright holders in an individual capacity (i.e. not on behalf of the company for whom you may be working).
-See the FAQs for information on how companies make this commitment._
+_This commitment is for copyright holders in an individual capacity (i.e. not on behalf of the company for whom you may be working)._

-**Projects.**

-A project may wish to adopt the GPL Cooperation Commitment for all contributions going forward.
-Simply put this [file](https://github.com/gplcc/gplcc/blob/master/Project/COMMITMENT) in the same directory in your source repository as the GPLv2, LGPLv2 or LGPLv2.1 license file.

 ---

 > _“As President of the Open Source Initiative (OSI), I’m pleased to sign my name to the GPL Cooperation Commitment.
 This recent initiative by Red Hat helps to set a precedent for cooperation in GPL license enforcement―it’s a way to tell the open source community that good intentions matter.
 I encourage other members of the community to support this initiative by adding your name.
 Let’s celebrate the 20th anniversary of Open Source by spreading this everywhere!”_ -Simon Phipps

 ---

+**Projects.**

+A project may wish to adopt the GPL Cooperation Commitment for all contributions going forward.
+Simply put this [file](https://github.com/gplcc/gplcc/blob/master/Project/COMMITMENT) in the same directory in your source repository as the GPLv2, LGPLv2 or LGPLv2.1 license file.

 # FAQs